+How do students apply for U.S. Department of Veterans Affairs (VA) educational benefits?
 Prospective students should request a Certificate of Eligibility (COE) from the VA at (888) 442-4551 or apply for benefits online.
 If approved, the COE will list the remaining entitlement of the eligible individual and the ending date of the individual’s eligibility.

+What is the Yellow Ribbon Program, and how does it work at Peabody College?
 At Vanderbilt, all students who qualify for the Yellow Ribbon Program are entitled to receive a yellow ribbon award.
 Peabody College and the VA will award yellow ribbon funds up to $6,000 based on unmet need.